 To illustrate: industrial cannabis has been legal across Canada since 1998.
 The rise, and fall, of the industry has depended primarily on seed grain production.
-The vast majority (99.1%) of the sector in 2014 was used for food & oil crops.
+The vast majority (99.1%) of the crop sector in 2017 was used for food & oil crops.
 A mere .09% goes into the fibre market.
-It has taken 17 years to reach 107,000 acres of cannabis cultivation across all of Canada.
+It has taken 20 years to reach 130,000 acres of cannabis cultivation across all of Canada.
 Ontario, for example, grows 3 million acres of corn.
 The encouraging number is that over the past four years, acreage has grown from 30,000 acres up to 107,000 in 2015.
-Still, it all goes for seed grain and the stalk is largely wasted.
+Still, it all is grown for seed grain and the stalk is largely wasted.

 Four different designs have surfaced that achieve the holy grail of green stalk decortication.
-The D-8 will handle green or dried material up to 5 tons per hour.
+The D-8 will handle green or dried material.
 The system can be upgraded to automate the process further.
-Another design will process up to 2 tons per hour but uses green material only.
+Another design will process up to 1 ton per hour but uses green material only.
 Third design in progress has the potential to be scaled up to a field level decorticator.
 Prototype phase has entered the production model stage with a mobile unit being unveiled in April 2018.
 Fourth design is under development - based upon 'ribbon' decortication innovation.
 Design Five is our "R-2" system illustrated on the Hemp Processing Technology page.
 All of these advancements are important for the development of the industry.
 Small factories and local processing equipment will supply the raw material for industry and “green” products entering the market.
 Consumers will have more zero-carbon choices as the industry unfolds.